 The following sections present an overview of the policy development within the Lake Erie Source Protection Region, specifically for the Grand River Source Protection Area, and the necessary information that guided the policy development process.
 The policies were developed to meet the objectives of the Clean Water Act, 2006 as described in the Clean Water Act, 2006 and Volume I of this Source Protection Plan.
-All documents referenced are available online at www.sourcewater.ca.
+All documents referenced are available online at the Lake Erie Source Protection website.